BritishMachineVisionAssociation/BritishMachineVisionAssociation.github.io/bursaries/sullivan-prize.md

 ### Acceptance Criteria

-We welcome submissions from anyone who has submitted their PhD thesis at a university in the United Kingdom within the 2024 academic year.
+We welcome submissions from anyone who has submitted their PhD thesis at a university in the United Kingdom between September 1, 2024, and August 31, 2025.
 Any topic that is applicable under the current BMVC call for papers is valid.

 ### Submission

-Candidates should submit:
+Candidates must submit:

--	Short summary (max 500 words) of the contributions made during their PhD
+-	A structured summary (max 500 words) that specifically addresses:
+    - The key theoretical contributions of the thesis
+    - The main technical achievements
+    - The impact and significance of the work
+    - Any practical applications or implementations
--	Digital copy of their completed PhD Thesis.
+-	Digital copy of their completed PhD Thesis

-If available, it is recommended that the external examiner(s) report for the Thesis is also included, which can either be post-viva or post-corrections (preferred).
+-	Either a recommendation letter from the external examiner OR both pre-viva and post-viva reports

 [Optional] Candidates may also provide additional supporting evidence, which may include but is not limited to:

 - Up to 3 accepted paper(s) as first author (or equal contributor)
 - Blog post(s)